18 Bartenders Name Their Favorite Bourbon Whiskeys To Mix With

 Average Price: $45

-Four Roses Yellow Label
+Four Roses Bourbon

 Ryan Cunningham, bartender at Anchor and Brine in Tampa, Florida